History of combinatorics: Earliest records

 The ancient Chinese book of divination I Ching describes a hexagram as a permutation with repetitions of six lines where each line can be one of two states: solid or dashed.
 In describing hexagrams in this fashion they determine that there are $2^6=64$ possible hexagrams.
 A Chinese monk also may have counted the number of configurations to a game similar to Go around 700 AD.
 Although China had relatively few advancements in enumerative combinatorics, around 100 AD they solved the Lo Shu Square which is the combinatorial design problem of the normal magic square of order three.
 Magic squares remained an interest of China, and they began to generalize their original $3\times3$ square between 900 and 1300 AD.
 China corresponded with the Middle East about this problem in the 13th century.
 The Middle East also learned about binomial coefficients from Indian work and found the connection to polynomial expansion.
 The work of Hindus influenced Arabs as seen in the work of al-Khalil ibn Ahmad who considered the possible arrangements of letters to form syllables.
 His calculations show an understanding of permutations and combinations.
-In a passage from the work of Arab mathematician Umar al-Khayyami that dates to around 1100, it is corroborated that the Hindus had knowledge of binomial coefficients, but also that their methods reached the middle east.
+In a passage from the work of Arab mathematician Omar Khayyam that dates to around 1100, it is corroborated that the Hindus had knowledge of binomial coefficients, but also that their methods reached the middle east.

 Abū Bakr ibn Muḥammad ibn al Ḥusayn Al-Karaji (c.
 953–1029) wrote on the binomial theorem and Pascal's triangle.
 In a now lost work known only from subsequent quotation by al-Samaw'al, Al-Karaji introduced the idea of argument by mathematical induction.

-The philosopher and astronomer Rabbi Abraham ibn Ezra (c.
+The philosopher and astronomer Abraham ibn Ezra (c.
 1140) counted the permutations with repetitions in vocalization of Divine Name.
 He also established the symmetry of binomial coefficients, while a closed formula was obtained later by the talmudist and mathematician Levi ben Gerson (better known as Gersonides), in 1321.

 The arithmetical triangle—a graphical diagram showing relationships among the binomial coefficients— was presented by mathematicians in treatises dating as far back as the 10th century, and would eventually become known as Pascal's triangle.
 Later, in 17th century England, campanology provided examples of what is now known as Hamiltonian cycles in certain Cayley graphs on permutations.